-At ground floor level is a well-equipped kitchen with a small breakfast table seating three guests, with stairs leading to two bedrooms and a bathroom on the first floor.
+At ground floor level is a well-equipped kitchen with a small breakfast table with seating for three guests.

 A cosy sitting and dining room overlooks the garden and benefits from a sofa and two armchairs, plus a large dining table.

 The separate lounge has two sofas, armchairs, open fireplace, TV and DVD player.

 Double doors lead out on to the enclosed rear garden.

 From the lounge, is a separate utility room providing a washing machine and tumble dryer, and a shower room.

 Accommodating eight, with two bedrooms in each wing, the property offers a large master bedroom with a King-size bed.

 The adjacent twin room has two single beds.

 A further double (above the lounge) also has a King-size bed.